St Saviour's Cathedral, Goulburn: Heritage listing

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The St Saviour's Cathedral is historically significant for the important role it played in the growth and consolidation of the Anglican Church in southern NSW.
+St Saviour's Cathedral is historically significant for the important role it played in the growth and consolidation of the Anglican Church in southern New South Wales.
 It provides physical evidence of Goulburn as a major ecclesiastical centre in the latter half of the 19th century and the emergence of Goulburn as the main commercial and administrative centre in the region.
 The cathedral precinct is historically important as the place from which the Diocese of Goulburn developed.
-The Anglican Diocese of Goulburn originally comprised 1/3 of NSW and although divided with the Riverina in 1884, when the new Cathedral was opened in 1884 it continued to be the spiritual and administrative centre of a very large Diocese.
-Although the Bishop relocated his residence and the Diocesan Registry to Canberra in 1950 the cathedral building has remained in use as the Canberra/Goulburn diocese cathedral.
+The diocese originally comprised 1/3 of New South Wales until divided with the Riverina diocese in 1884.
+When the new cathedral was opened in 1884 it continued to be the spiritual and administrative centre of a very large diocese.
+Although the bishop relocated his residence and the diocesan registry to Canberra in 1950, the cathedral building has remained in use as the Canberra-Goulburn diocese's cathedral.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

-The cathedral was designed by the influential colonial ecclesiastical architect, Edmund Thomas Blacket who dominated ecclesiastical architecture in New South Wales for forty years.
+The cathedral was designed by the influential colonial ecclesiastical architect Edmund Thomas Blacket who dominated ecclesiastical architecture in New South Wales for forty years.
 Blacket was associated with the place as early as 1843 when he designed the pulpit for the Old St Saviour's Church at a request from Bishop William Broughton.
-He also designed the Parish Hall (originally the pro-cathedral which opened in 1875).
-Edmund Blacket died in 1883 and the cathedral was completed by his sons, Cyril and Arthur both of whom continued the Blacket architectural practice.
+He also designed the parish hall (originally the pro-cathedral which opened in 1875).
+Blacket died in 1883 and the cathedral was completed by his sons, Cyril and Arthur, both of whom continued the Blacket architectural practice.

-The cathedral is also associated with the early career of Edmund Cooper Manfred who acted as Blacket's site representative and later went on to be an important architect in Goulburn.
-Between 1880 and 1914 Manfred designed a large number of houses; ecclesiastical buildings; shops; hotels; the town hall, the hospital and the first swimming pool.
+The cathedral is also associated with the early career of Edmund Cooper Manfred who acted as Blacket's site representative and later went on to be a notable architect in Goulburn.
+From 1880 to 1914, Manfred designed a large number of houses, ecclesiastical buildings, shops, hotels, the town hall, the hospital and the first swimming pool.
 His work clearly shows the architectural influence of Blacket.

-Well known names with an association with the cathedral and included in the Australian Dictionary of Biography are the clergy Dean William Sowerby, Bishop Mesac Thomas, Bishop EH Burgmann and landowners such as Campbell, Gibson and Faithfull.
+Notable people with an association with the cathedral and included in the Australian Dictionary of Biography. are clergy such as Dean William Sowerby, Bishop Mesac Thomas, Bishop E. H. Burgmann and landowners such as Campbell, Gibson and Faithfull.